ramcarreno/pos-tagger/README.md

 # POS-tagger
-POS tagger for the English language made with datasets from Universal Dependencies.
+POS tagger for any language made with datasets from Universal Dependencies.

 # 🚀 Getting started

 It is good practice to run all commands and installations inside a python environment.
 Check out [this page](https://docs.python.org/3/library/venv.html) to know how.

-To install the dependencies to reproduce this project, just run:
+To install the dependencies to reproduce this project, just run in the terminal:

 ````
     pip install -r requirements.txt
 ````

 To use this implementation of the pos tagger, you just have to use our class!
+Inside a python terminal run:

 ```python
 >>> from src.tagger import HiddenMarkovModel